mrfragger/substitcher/README.md

 iOS (may publish in future)
 - if needs subs (just one color, one font) nPlayer $5
 - vlc iOS/android works but no subs for opus audiobooks, set audio to resume

+### Opus audio codec
+Why Opus outperforms MP3 and AAC at very low bitrates (e.g. ~16 kb/s)

+#### Hybrid Architecture
+- **SILK** (linear predictive coding) for speech-like signals.

+#### Low Algorithmic Delay and Frame Flexibility
+- Supports frame sizes from **2.5 ms** up to **60 ms**, allowing very low latency if needed.
+- Fine control of bitrate and delay trade-offs further improves coding of speech/music at low rates.

+### `-application voip` (OPUS_APPLICATION_VOIP)
+-  gives best quality at a given bitrate for voice signals.
+It enhances the input signal by high-pass filtering and emphasizing formants and harmonics.

+### Miscellaneous
+- never will support, music, videos as it's an audiobook only
+- unlikely will get light theme
+-